Javo2205/marvel-heroes/README.md

 # Getting Started
 Follow these steps to set up the project on your local machine:

-1. Clone this repository: git clone https://github.com/yourusername/list-of-heroes.git
+1. Clone this repository: git clone https://github.com/Javo2205/marvel-heroes.git
-2. Navigate to the project folder: cd list-of-heroes
+2. Navigate to the project folder: cd marvel-heroes
 3. Install the dependencies: npm install

 # Running the Application